Alejogb1/job-board/blog-data/how-can-i-use-await-with-dbrefset-correctly-in-an-asynchronous-javascript-context.md

 id: "how-can-i-use-await-with-dbrefset-correctly-in-an-asynchronous-javascript-context"
 ---

-Alright, let's tackle this.
-I've spent a good chunk of time navigating the ins and outs of asynchronous database operations, especially when dealing with something like Firebase’s realtime database and its `set` method.
+Alright,  I've spent a good chunk of time navigating the ins and outs of asynchronous database operations, especially when dealing with something like Firebase’s realtime database and its `set` method.
 The core issue, as I understand it, is properly managing the asynchronous nature of `dbRef.set` using `await` in JavaScript.
 It's not a terribly complex concept, but it's one that can lead to some head-scratching moments if not approached correctly.

 The `dbRef.set` operation, like many database interactions, doesn't complete instantaneously.
 Instead, it returns a *promise*.
 Promises, in JavaScript, represent the eventual result of an asynchronous operation.
 This is where `async` and `await` come into play.
 Essentially, `async` declares a function as asynchronous and allows us to use `await` inside it to pause execution until the promise resolves (or rejects).
 This helps to achieve more linear and readable code than nested `.then` callbacks.
 I've seen a lot of codebases bogged down by that.